SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/Screenshotproductive3.png)
 #### C. Requesting the productive tenant

-* If a shipper had not actively invited you, please send a request to SAP Business Network for Logistics enablement team via email: sap.dsc.network.enablement@sap.com.Please provide below information in the mail
+* If a shipper had not actively invited you, please send a request to SAP Business Network for Logistics enablement team via email: sap.dsc.network.enablement@sap.com.
+Please provide below information in the mail
     *  Company Name
     *  Email address of contact person
     *  Address